eqlipt/bankist/README.md

 Pure Javascript app from learning course by Jonas Schmedtmann

-Some simple and advanced DOM concepts:
+Some simple and advanced DOM techniques:

 - Modal window
 - Smooth scrolling